Ludwig Friedrich Alexander Herzog von Württemberg1

 Ludwig III Großherzog von Hessen und bei Rhein was born on 9 June 1806.2 He was the son of Ludwig II Großherzog von Hessen und bei Rhein and Wilhelmine Prinzessin von Baden.1,2 He married, firstly, Mathilde Caroline Friederike Wilhelmine Charlotte Prinzessin von Bayern, daughter of Ludwig I König von Bayern and Therese Charlotte Luise Prinzessin von Sachsen-Hildburghausen, on 26 December 1833.2 He married, secondly, Anne Magdalen Baronin von Hochstädten, daughter of Johann Heinrich Appel, on 20 June 1868 in a morganatic marriage.2 He died on 13 June 1877 at age 71, without issue.2

-He succeeded to the title of Großherzog Ludwig III von Hessen und bei Rhein in 1848.3 He was invested as a Knight, Order of the Garter (K.G.) in 1865.2
+He succeeded as the Großherzog Ludwig III von Hessen und bei Rhein in 1848.3 He was appointed Knight, Order of the Garter (K.G.) in 1865.2

 Citations